anttiluode/ArtificialVisualCortex/README.md

   HierarchicalCortexApp   — Tkinter GUI
 ```

-##
+## Brain models

-Trained files for unitvae6 and 7 can be found in Brains folder.
+Trained model files for unitvae6 and 7 can be found in Brains folder.

 Note 6 and 7 have different system.